What should I do with my child trust fund or junior ISA?

 By having access to a child trust fund or a junior ISA, you’ve already gained a head start to retiring early.

-If you’re thinking really long-term and want to get started on your retirement plan, you have a few options to hopefully grow your money.
+If you want to get started on your retirement plan, you have some options to hopefully grow your money.
+For example, you could put it into an ISA or savings account, where it will hopefully grow in value.

 But if your child savings aren’t going to stretch to the trip you want just yet, they could at least be the start of a dream trip savings pot.

-The more money you’re able to save, the more you’ll be able to get out of your travels: you could go away for longer, stay in better accommodation or even visit more places.
+The more money you’re able to save, the more you’ll be able to get out of your travels.
+You could go away for longer, stay in better accommodation or even visit more places.

-Putting your child trust fund or junior ISA money aside for “future training/education” means you can change your mind on what you want to learn about.
+Putting your child trust fund or junior ISA money aside for future training/education means you can change your mind in the future.

 Ok, I’ve chosen my goal.
 Now how do I grow my money and reach it?